-2. Postural low blood pressure test: Normally when you take the blood pressure ion the lying position and then get up, there is an immediate elevation of the blood pressure of 10 to 20 millimeter mercury (mmHg).
+- Postural low blood pressure test: Normally when you take the blood pressure in the lying position and then get up, there is an immediate elevation of the blood pressure of 10 to 20 millimeter mercury (mmHg).

 With adrenal fatigue there is a paradoxical lowering of the blood pressure by 10 mmHg or more when standing up (compared to the baseline supine reading).

-5. Other tests for adrenal fatigue: A 24 hour urine sample can be helpful when tests are required for several hormones.
+- Other tests for adrenal fatigue: A 24 hour urine sample is helpful when when the physician wants tests for several hormones.
 For instance, cortisol, aldosterone and sex hormones can all be analyzed from one urine sample that was collected over 24 hours.
 An ACTH challenge test combined with measuring 24 hour urine hormones is sometimes useful in more complicated cases, but saliva hormone tests seem to be the new norm for most cases.